meilisearch/documentation/learn/core_concepts/indexes.md

 ### Filterable attributes

+Filtering allows you to refine your search based on different categories, in our case, document attributes; these can include a movie genre, a price range, or location.
 To filter by any document attribute, you need to add it to `filterableAttributes` using the [update settings endpoint](/reference/api/settings.md#update-settings) or the [update filterable attributes endpoint](/reference/api/filterable_attributes.md#update-filterable-attributes).

-You can then use the [`filter` search parameter](/reference/api/search.md#filter) to refine your results.
+Adding an attribute to `filterableAttributes` will not impact search.
+You need it to use the [`filter` search parameter](/reference/api/search.md#filter) to refine your results.

 [Learn more about filtering](/learn/advanced/filtering_and_faceted_search.md)